enumag/reborn-pokepedia/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=flat-square)](http://commitizen.github.io/cz-cli/)

-Reborn Pokepedia allows players to filter for pokemon that are available based on their progress in game.
-It will show all wild, event, and gift pokemon that can be obtained at a given point in the game, and details what moves, tutors, and TM/HM are available to them.
+Reborn Pokepedia allows players to filter for Pokemon that are available based on their progress in game.
+It will show all wild, event, and gift Pokemon that can be obtained at a given point in the game, and details what moves, tutors, and TM/HM are available to them.

 This application is available on web, iOS, and Android.